NEW YEAR, NEW YOU, NEW WINE PACK….WELL MOSTLY WINE, we snuck a delicious cider in there too!

 We’re back and we’re kicking off 2022 in style with our first pack of the year.
 Six bottles to see you through January, the longest month of the year!

-This months selection contains the excellent sparkling Perry from France at a conscience free 5% abv.
+This months selection contains the excellent sparkling Cider at a conscience free 5% abv.
 A lower abv option than a bottle of sparkling wine & great for sharing.
-Would go excellently alongside one of those January takeaways that help to keep the spirits up.
+Would go excellently alongside one of those delicious takeaways that help to keep the spirits up.

 Then we have the newly arrived Rocky Gully Riesling from Frankland Estate in Western Australia, the return of our fan favourite organic Picpoul from winemaker Christophe Muret, and an exciting selection of 3 reds from Northern Spain, Middle Italy and South West France.